cornell-netlab/MicroP4/content/installation/_index.md

 2. Download μP4 VM image, and import it to Virtualbox by selecting  "File" -> "Import Appliance" in Virtualbox.
 3. Allocate the VM as much RAM as possible (at least 2GB).
 A single processor should suffice (recommended: 2).
 4. You may need to turn on virtualization extensions in your BIOS to enable 64-bit virtualization.
-5. When the VM starts up, the `p4` user should be automatically logged in. (username: `p4`, password: `p4`).
+5. When the VM starts up, the `microp4` user should be automatically logged in. (username: `microp4`, password: `microp4`).
-6. Open a terminal and verify μP4 is installed.
-TODO
+6. Open a terminal and verify μP4 is installed
 7. To get the latest version of μP4, do `cd microp4 && git pull`.
 To build it, follow the instructions at https://github.com/cornell-netlab/MicroP4#2-install.

 **Note**: The VM does not include Barefoot's SDE.
 You will need to install it yourself.